plcp/clenche/README.md

  - Helpers to build compile-time sequences.
  - Property-based traits infrastructure and evaluation.

-Proper support for cv-qualifiers are planned along with some fixes to ease the access of functors hidden by `cl::edge` and an agent-based infrastructure.
+Proper support for cv-qualifiers are planned along with an agent-based infrastructure.

 # Contribute